Makr-Xie/Makr-Xie.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi, nice to have you here!

-I am a fourth-year computer science undergrad at [University of Illinois Urbana-Champaign](https://illinois.edu/), supervised by Professor [Jiawei Han](https://hanj.cs.illinois.edu/).
+I am Mark, a fourth-year computer science undergrad at [University of Illinois Urbana-Champaign](https://illinois.edu/), supervised by Professor [Jiawei Han](https://hanj.cs.illinois.edu/).
 I am also collaborating with the [Matsuo Iwasawa Lab](https://weblab.t.u-tokyo.ac.jp/en/).

 My current research interests include:
 - augmenting LLMs with external knowledge sources;
-- turning LLMs via reinforement learning.
+- turning LLMs/Agents via reinforement learning.

 Email: xie39 [AT] illinois.edu, CV

-I am a **cat** person!
+I like singing and photography, and I'm more of a **cat** person!